SanTransisco/Social-community-microservices/README.md

 - San and Kailie own development and testing of the voting microservice
 - All group member own the procfile, WSGI server, load balancer, and Tuffix deployment

-# Managing processes & Load Balancing
+# Deploying multiple instances of the posts and voting microservice using load-balancing
+1. Rename `env.txt` to `.env` to setup the deployment environment
-1. If posts.db does not exists.
+2. If posts.db does not exists.
 In the terminal
 ```
 $ flask init
 ```
-2.Then run foreman
+3.Then run foreman
 ```
 $ foreman start -c
 ```
-3. Open 2rd terminal:
+4. Open 2rd terminal:
 ```
 $ ulimit -n 8192 && caddy
 ```
-4. Run the test script
+5. Run the test script in a 3rd Terminal

-**Before running the test script make sure the post.db has not been modified yet**
+**Before running the test script make sure the posts.db has not been modified yet**

+If posts.db has been modified, delete it and start from step 1 if you want to run the test script.
 ```
 $ python3 test.py
 ```